taradevio/rpg-game/README.md

 # Order of The Wild: Lingo

 ## Background
 This project was created as one of my ways to contribute back to society, especially in English.
-I could not not a fitting and simple idea to share my knowledge, then this project idea came to life.
+I could not find a fitting and simple idea to share my knowledge, then this project idea came to life.
 It was inspired by *menfess* English community on Twitter that had me thinking if I could create an alternative to create a simple English website with an engaging experience.
 Since I had been interested in RPG game, I was thinking if I could incorporate some of its mechanisms into my website

 ## Problems
 Creating this project was theoretically straightforward.
 However, it doesn't mean that there were no problems faced.
 Some of which are: